Gordon Forbes (British Army officer): Military career

-The following year he was made a lieutenant in the 2nd Battalion, promoted Captain in 1762 and served in Havannah.
-In 1764 he exchanged to the 34th Regiment of Foot based in Louisiana.
-He was raised to Major of the 9th Regiment of Foot in 1776 and took part in the disastrous 1777 Burgoyne Expedition into New York colony, where he was twice wounded.
+The following year he was made a lieutenant in the 2nd Battalion, promoted captain in 1762 and fought in the siege of Havana.
+In 1764 he exchanged to the 34th Regiment of Foot based in North America.
+He was raised to major of the 9th Regiment of Foot in 1776 and took part in the disastrous 1777 Saratoga campaign into New York colony, where he was twice wounded.

-In 1781, promoted to Lieut.-Colonel of the newly formed and short-lived 102nd Regiment of Foot, he sailed to the East Indies, where he was given the local rank of Colonel.
-After a brief spell in the 74th Regiment of Foot he became Colonel in 1794 of the 105th Regiment of Foot, which however soon disbanded.
-Promoted to Major General in the 81st Regiment of Foot he was in 1795 appointed Governor of Saint Nicolas Mole, a French settlement in St Domingo (now Haiti) which had surrendered to the British forces.
-Henry Dundas, 1st Viscount Melville, who was the Secretary of State for War to prime minister William Pitt the Younger, instructed Sir Adam Williamson, the lieutenant-governor of Jamaica, to sign an agreement with representatives of the French colonists that promised to restore the ancien regime, slavery and discrimination against mixed-race colonists, a move that drew criticism from abolitionists William Wilberforce and Thomas Clarkson.
-However, Toussaint L'Ouverture and his army of former enslaved people, under the command of Alexandre Petion, defeated the British forces.
+In 1781, promoted to lieutenant-colonel of the newly formed and short-lived 102nd Regiment of Foot, he sailed to the East Indies, where he was given the local rank of colonel.
+After a brief spell in the 74th Regiment of Foot he became colonel in 1794 of the 105th Regiment of Foot, which however soon disbanded.
+Promoted to major general in the 81st Regiment of Foot he was in 1795 appointed Governor of Môle-Saint-Nicolas, a French settlement in Saint-Domingue which had surrendered to British forces.

-He was appointed Colonel of the 81st Foot in 1797, but transferred to the Colonelcy of the 29th Regiment of Foot later that year.
-He was made Lieut.-General in 1801 and full General on 1 January 1812.
+He was appointed colonel of the 81st Foot in 1797, but transferred to the colonelcy of the 29th Regiment of Foot later that year.
+He was made lieutenant-general in 1801 and full general on 1 January 1812.